-Rate request - 58 percent increase
+Rate request: 50 percent increase

 Unlike medical health insurance with premiums set to cover expenses incurred only during the upcoming policy year, long term care premiums are set to cover expenses that are not expected to occur until a distant date, sometimes 20 years in the future.
-The Department received no public comments during the 20-day public comment that the filing remained open.